aeternity/protocol/channels/ON-CHAIN.md

 This transaction MUST have valid signatures of all involved parties.

+This transaction MUST NOT be disputed and any ongoing dispute MUST be considered resolved by this transaction.

 After this transaction has been included in a block, the channel MUST be considered closed and allow no further modifications.

 `channel total ==
   transcation initiator_amount_final + responder_amount_final + fee`

 ### `channel_close_solo`